Is your Casio Digital Horn broken? I can repair it!

 This is what happened to my horn.
 After missing my horn for years, I researched the problem, determined the nature of the failure, and finally am able to make repairs.
 And the replacement parts I use are not subject to the same failure, so once its fixed, its fixed.
 I have now been fixing these horns for longer than anyone in the business.
 I have fixed hundreds of horns with various problems so if you have other problems besides the squeal, I will be happy to take a look at it.
 Since spare part are limited, I cannot fix everything, but I have had a lot of success fixing a lot of broken horns.

 Don't you want your horn back?
 I will fix your horn and ship it back to you.
-The cost is $45 for DH-100s and DH-200s and $55 for DH-500s and DH-800s.
+The cost is $45 for DH-100s and DH-200s and $85 for DH-500s and DH-800s.
+(Note: the higher cost on the DH-500 and DH-800 is because the failed components cause damage to other parts of the horn that must be repaired.)
 I pay return shipping within the continental US.

 Note that the mentioned costs are for squeal repair.
 Other repairs must be quoted on a case by case basis, and I usually have to see the horn in order to quote it.
 If, after I have quoted the repair cost, you decide not to proced with repairs, I will return the horn at no charge (other than return shipping).